Introduction to the Stock Repair Strategy

 The stock repair strategy is an option strategy that is very specific in what it can (and can’t) accomplish.
 The investor considering this option strategy must be expecting a partial retracement and be willing to endure more losses if the underlying security continues to decline.
 Furthermore, the investor must accept limiting profit potential above the short strike if the stock moves higher than expected.

 Some stocks that have experienced recent declines may be excellent candidates for the stock repair.
 For others, the stock repair strategy might not be appropriate.
 For stocks that look like they are finished or may even head lower, the Stock Repair Strategy can’t help – just take your lumps!
-But for those that might slowly climb back, just partially, this can be a powerful option strategy to recoup all or some of the losses.
+But for those that might slowly climb back, just partially, this can be a powerful option strategy to recoup losses fast.

 Senior Options Instructor